Steinauer, Nebraska

 Steinauer, locally pronounced "Steener", is a village in Pawnee County, Nebraska, United States.
 The population was 59 at the 2020 census.

 History

-The first settlement at Steinauer was made in the 1850s by Joseph Steinauer and his two brothers, Anton and Nicholas, after they were forced to leave their native Switzerland due to famine and depression in 1852.
+The first settlement at the place which later became the village of Steinauer was made in the 1850s by Joseph Steinauer and his two brothers, Anton and Nicholas, after they were forced to leave their native Switzerland due to famine and depression in 1852.
+The village was platted in 1886 when the railroad was extended to that point, and was named for Joseph A. Steinauer, the first postmaster.

-Steinauer was platted in 1886 when the railroad was extended to that point.
-It was named for Joseph A. Steinauer, an early settler and the first postmaster.
+In addition to the village office, there is a park, a bank and a bar at Steinauer, plus homes.